FredPont/FileNameFormater/Readme.md

 cutFileNames : true/false enable/disable file names cutting
-maxDirChar = maximum number of char in dir names cutDirNames : true/false enable/disable dir names cutting
+maxDirChar = maximum number of char in dir names cutDirNames : true/false enable/disable dir names cutting rules : do no edit, rules are loaded from the conf/rules.csv file, easier to edit for tabular data
 ```

 ```